Super Bowl XLIX: United States

 Super Bowl XLIX was televised by NBC in the United States, with play-by-play announcer Al Michaels and color analyst Cris Collinsworth calling the game from the booth and Michele Tafoya working as sideline reporter.
 Game coverage was preceded by a six-hour pre-game show featuring the Football Night in America crew, including Bob Costas, Dan Patrick, Josh Elliott, Tony Dungy, Rodney Harrison, Hines Ward, Mike Florio and Peter King.
 John Harbaugh served as a guest analyst.
 Michaels, Collinsworth and Tafoya also contributed to the pre-game coverage along with Liam McHugh, Carolyn Manno, Randy Moss and Doug Flutie.
 It became the most watched broadcast in the history of American television, only one year removed from Fox's previous year's record-setting telecast of Super Bowl XLVIII.
 The presentation of the Lombardi Trophy was handled by Dan Patrick of NBC.

 A Spanish language telecast of the game was carried by NBC Universo, with play-by-play announcer René Giraldo and color analyst Edgar López.
 Formerly known as mun2, the network's re-branding was scheduled to coincide with the game.
 As with other major events broadcast by the network, the telecast was cross-promoted with other NBCUniversal properties, with various NBC News and NBC Sports programs either broadcast from Phoenix or featuring reports from the game.
-Golf Channel cross-promoted the game with its early-round coverage of the Phoenix Open golf tournament (the weekend rounds of the tournament aired on CBS, as per agreements for CBS and NBC to swap tournaments if they conflict with the Super Bowl or Winter Olympics), and live episodes of Feherty from the Orpheum Theatre.
+Golf Channel cross-promoted the game with its early-round coverage of the Phoenix Open golf tournament (the weekend rounds of the tournament aired on CBS, as per agreements for CBS and NBC to swap tournaments if they conflict with the Super Bowl or Winter Olympics), and aired live episodes of Feherty from the Orpheum Theatre featuring NFL personalities as guests.

 An episode of The Blacklist, "Luther Braxton", served as NBC's lead-out program.
 Following a break for late local programming, NBC also aired a special live episode of its late-night talk show The Tonight Show Starring Jimmy Fallon from the Orpheum.